Pelosi, Democrats call on Biden to extend eviction ban

-An estimated 3.6 billion Americans are at risk of eviction, some as soon as Monday.
+An estimated 3.6 million Americans are at risk of eviction, some as soon as Monday.

 Congress was unable to pass legislation swiftly to extend the ban, which expired at midnight Saturday, and the Democratic leaders said in a statement that it was now up to President Joe Biden's administration to act.
 They called on the administration to extend the moratorium through Oct.
 18.